euzu/m3u-filter/README.md

 - `warn`
 - `error`

-Use the `-l` or `-log-level` cli-argument to specify the log-level.
+Use the `-l` or `--log-level` cli-argument to specify the log-level.

+The log level can be set through environment variable `M3U_FILTER_LOG`.

+Precedence has cli-argument

 ## 6. Web-UI